 Yeah, it’s Mother’s Day.
-But do you why?
+But do you know why?

 Julia Ward Howe does … or at least she did.
 Howe is dead now, but the holiday she created lives on.
 Here’s the story, according to the Facts on File Encyclopedia of Word and Phrase Origins: